MarsWang42/lucio/README.md

   },
 });
 ```
-Now write down your view, connect it to the store and load it to the view.
+Now write down your React component, connect it to the store and load it to the view.
 ```js
 const Counter = ({ value, dispatch }) => (
   <div>